Four Vices You Just Don’t Need

 If you’re more of a night owl than a morning person, you’ll know how difficult it is to force yourself to go to bed at a reasonable hour.
 But it could be causing you serious harm.
 People who stay up late are found to have a higher likelihood of obesity, high blood pressure, and even depression.
 It’s a difficult cycle to kick, but if you start to follow a routine, and push yourself to sleep earlier and wake up earlier, your body will thank you.

 Right now is the perfect time of year to start to think about new year’s resolutions and changes you want to make to your health.
-If you give these four things up, you’re off to a flying start.
+If you give these four things up, you’re off to a flying start on the journey to improve your health.